 No - it's very easy.
 The Rideau was built as a "slackwater" system, meaning there is no excessive current in the rivers.
 Waves with some chop can develop on the bigger lakes but boaters can easily seek shelter near shore.
 Each lock has 3 or 4 canal staff who are used to dealing with novice boaters and will help out in any way they can.

 Yes - there are two sets of navigation charts that cover the Rideau.
 Chart 1512 covers from Ottawa to Smiths Falls and Chart 1513 covers Smiths Falls to Kingston.
 These charts, in addition to showing the depth of the water in all the lakes and rivers, clearly show the navigation channel and all the marker buoys.
-These charts can be purchased at many of the lockstations (see Lockstation Services Chart for locations) or can be ordered by phone or on-line from Ontario Travel Guides.
-Their order page is located at: www.ontariotravelguides.com/charts.htm (click this link).
+Charts may be purchased at many of the lockstations (see Lockstation Services Chart for locations) or can be ordered from World of Maps.
+See: www.worldofmaps.com.

 Do the locks operate 24 hours a day?

 No - the hours vary.
 During most of the season the locks open at 9:00 am (10 am during weekdays in the spring and fall).
 In the summer they stay open until 6:00 pm from Monday to Thursday and 7:00 pm from Friday to Sunday.
 In spring and fall they generally close at 4:00 pm on weekdays and 5:00 pm on weekends.
 For full details see the fees & schedules page at: www.rideau-info.com/canal/fees.html (click this link).

-How long does it take to boat the Rideau?
+How long does it take to boat the Rideau Canal?

-A one way trip can be done by a powerboat in as little as 4 days, but in reality you should plan at least 5 to 6 days each way.
-A general rule of thumb is to assume 30 minutes for each lock and an average speed of 10 kph.
+A one way trip can be done by a powerboat in as little as 4 days, but in reality you should plan at least 6 days each way.
+A general rule of thumb is to assume 30 minutes for each lock* and an average speed of 10 kph.
 So, with 202 km and 45 locks, that's 43 hours of travel time to get you from Lake Ontario to the Ottawa River.
-In summer, the lockstations are open 11 hours a day - so that's 3.8 days.
+In summer, the lockstations are open 9 hours a day - so that's 4.8 days.
 Presumably you'll want some additional time to sightsee, shop, swim, fish, etc. So, look at the maps, figure out where you want to go, and do the math.
 Don’t rush, give yourself plenty of time to enjoy the scenery and relax.

 How much does it cost to go through the locks?